 - Completed ICAPS Summer School application form (LINK).

-- A letter describing how the applicant’s research topic is connected to the school.
-This can be light-weight.
-The purpose of the letter is for the school chairs to be able to confirm, at a high level, that the school content is in principle suited to your background and research.
+- A light-weight letter describing how the applicant’s research topic is connected to the school.
+Maximum 1-page.
+The purpose of the letter is for the school chairs to be able to confirm, at a high level, that the school content is in principle suited to your background.